 Pierrerasha Goodwin, Chicago – Tougaloo College: Living in shelters for two years, starting at the age of 12, “made me understand that I was going to school to better my life and better my family,” says Pierrerasha.
 While at Jones College Prep she was active on the dance team, the school magazine, and After School Matters, earned a 3.4 GPA, and held internships at law firms.
 Pierrerasha plans to earn bachelor’s and law degrees in six years through a special program at her Mississippi college.

-Bethany Oceguera, Aurora – Marquette University: Taking AP Environmental Science at Oswego East, Bethany realized the college major she wants to pursue when she joins an older sister at Marquette in Milwaukee.
+Bethany Oceguera, Aurora – Marquette University: Taking AP Environmental Science at Oswego East, Bethany realized she wants to study civil engineering when she joins older sister Daisy at Marquette in Milwaukee.
 A junior when her family lost their long-time home, Bethany said her sister encouraged her to keep up her studies “because education is your only way out.
 That really motivated me.”
 Bethany completed eight Advanced Placement classes, was active in Student Council, Mathletes, and the badminton team, and has a 4.1 GPA.
 Bethany said her family is greatly helped by doubling-up in the home of a retired educator they met through church.

 Angelo Villazana, Chicago – Arrupe College of Loyola University Chicago: Angelo’s large family was homeless most of his life, causing him to struggle in school – he says it took him years to learn to read because he missed all or most of the 1st and 4th grades.
 But since junior year he’s earned honor roll grades, including straight A’s last semester at Lake View High School.
 Captain of the track and field team, a wrestler, and a cross-country runner, Angelo now lives with his coach’s family.
 He sought out Arrupe because its mission is to help students prepare for a four-year degree.
 With five older siblings, Angelo will be the first to graduate from high school.
 He also credits Mercy Home for helping him through a scholarship that will cover his room and board while enrolled in Arrupe’s two-year program.